About David Evian

 In my third year of optometry, I took an interest in pediatrics and I came to understand my own childhood problems.

-I realized that the whole brain system could be reorganised via the visual system to function more effectively – without the need for medical intervention.
+I realized that the whole brain system could be reorganised via the visual system to function more effectively.

 At the Pennsylvania College of Optometry, I was privileged to work with the world’s best practitioners in the areas of learning disabilities, partial sight, visual and mental disability.

 I completed a Doctor of Optometry with Honours in Pediatric Optometry and returned home to South Africa where I taught Children’s Vision and Low Vision.
 I moved my family to Sydney in the 1980s and set up my own practice.

 Initially, Australian authorities did not recognise the existence of vision-associated learning disabilities, which prevented children from receiving correct remediation.
 After years of lobbying, groups such a SPELD NSW (where I served on the committee for many years), convinced the appropriate bodies that there was more to learning difficulties, than just lazy children.

 Together with other behavioural optometrists, a fellowship exam and process was established for the Australasian College of Behavioural Optometry, to train and examine behavioural optometrists for a higher standard of diagnosis, assessment and training.
 I was part of this initial process and was one of the first optometrists to receive the fellowship.